-The Place Plan highlights the broad range of projects and initiatives the City is undertaking to support and improve the NCPF area.
+The place plan highlights the broad range of projects and initiatives the City is undertaking to support and improve the NCPF area.

-The Implementation Framework sets out the actions and the delivery of these.
+The implementation framework sets out the actions and the delivery of these.

-The Place Plan considers the City's Community and Stakeholder Engagement Strategy guiding principles:
+The place plan considers the Community and Stakeholder Engagement Strategy guiding principles:

-- Make well informed decisions that are supported by evidence, aligned with strategic direction, and based on the needs and interests of everyone involved. - Hear and understand our community. - Meaningfully include the community in the decision-making process. - Engage in a way that facilitates the involvement of impacted communities. - Communicate before, during and after a decision is made.
+- Make well-informed decisions that are supported by evidence, aligned with strategic direction, and based on the needs and interests of everyone involved. - Hear and understand our community. - Meaningfully include the community in the decision-making process. - Engage in a way that facilitates the involvement of impacted communities. - Communicate before, during and after a decision is made.

 Town centres are complex.
-By engaging meaningfully, the City will maximise the opportunity to understand what is important to the community and stakeholders and make informed decisions that are aligned with the City's key strategies.
-In addition, all projects identified in the Place Plan align with outcomes from the extensive community engagement program undertaken during the drafting of the NCPF.
+By engaging meaningfully, the City will maximise the opportunity to understand what is important to the community and stakeholders and make informed decisions that are aligned with key strategies.
+In addition, all projects identified in the place plan align with outcomes from the extensive community engagement program undertaken during the drafting of the NCPF.

-The City will undertake additional community engagement in line with the City's Community and Stakeholder Engagement Strategy on a number of projects in the Place Plan.
-These projects are indicated by the following icon:
+The City will undertake additional community engagement in line with the Community and Stakeholder Engagement Strategy on a number of projects in the place plan.
+These projects are indicated by the icon.